NUMC needs major overhaul to stay afloat, consultants say

 Detor said "some type of emergency capacity should be in whatever solution we develop."

-Dr. Anthony Boutin, chief executive and president of NuHealth, said closure of the emergency department, "doesn't make any sense.
+Boutin said closure of the emergency department "doesn't make any sense.
 Whoever thought of that is not really in health care — especially in this community, we’re known for our emergency department.
 The cops come here.
 The firefighters come here."

 A. Holly Patterson Extended Care Facility

 The nursing home, which operates in a single building located on a 63-acre campus, is experiencing occupancy declines, according to the consultants.
-The daily average census dropped from 453 to 380 between September 2019 and September 2020, for instance.
+The daily average census dropped from 453 in 2019 to 380, as measured in September 2020, for instance.

 Patterson also has too large a proportion of patients who are on Medicaid — 79% compared with 11% on Medicare, Alvarez & Marsal said.
 Medicaid pays less than Medicare or most private insurance.